Do you want to care for patients?

 Is this career possible for you?

 Can you get in?
-56% of complete applicants were offered admission in 2012.
+53% of complete applicants were offered admission for fall 2015.

 Can you afford it?
 All US citizens and permanent residents qualify for federally sponsored financial aid that covers the cost of attendance.
-While graduates average $107,000 in total student loans, they command an average starting salary of $117,000
+While graduates average about $150,000 in total undergraduate and professional student loans, they command a median starting salary of $120,000.

 Can you complete the program?
-Our strong student support has yielded a 99% student retention rate.
+Our strong student support has yielded a 99% student retention rate and 96% of students graduating in four years.

 Will you be able to get a job?
-96% of our graduates are placed in a job or residency within 6 months of graduation.
-The US Bureau of Labor Statistics reports that pharmacy employment will increase by 25% through 2020 - nearly twice the growth rate of all other occupations.
+We have a 99% placement rate of our graduates, with 55% beginning employment, 42% beginning a residency, and 3% seeking an advance degree.
+The US Bureau of Labor Statistics reports that pharmacy employment will increase by 14% through 2022.

 Do I qualify to apply?